 Please view the Health Insurance page form more information on student health insurance requirements.

-A limited number of on-campus jobs are available each semester in the areas of facilities management, administration, and instructional assistance.
+A limited number of on-campus jobs are available each trimester in the areas of facilities management, administration, and instructional assistance.
 These part-time positions are open to well-qualified students of NPU on an "as needed" basis.

 Yes.
 NPU provides New Student Orientation (NSO) to help student orient themselves to their new environment.
 The focus of the program is on expectations, cultural awareness, rules and laws.
 NSO hopes to plant the seed toward career success.
 The program will also introduce the students to the facilities and resources that will help optimize their learning experience.
 Administrative staff and student volunteers will be available to guide and answer questions.